DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/application/minio/minio.md

    It can be dynamically expanded according to the size of the cluster to flexibly meet the data persistence requirements of the application.

-- Rich application scenarios, widely adapt to enterprise needs, and adapt to high-availability architecture middleware
+- Rich use cases, widely adapt to enterprise needs, and adapt to high-availability architecture middleware

    Middleware such as Kafka, ElasticSearch, and Redis have their own high-availability architecture, and at the same time have high requirements for IO access to data.
    The LVM-based single-copy local data volume provided by HwameiStor can well meet their requirements.